danmbrown/100questions/index.md

 * [Where does this idea fit into the process: hypothesis? rough concept?](WhereDoesThisIdeaFitIntoTheProcess:HypothesisRoughConcept)
 * [What aspects of this will your stakeholders be most interested in or concerned about?](WhatAspectsOfThisWillYourStakeholdersBeMostInterestedInOrConcernedAbout)
 * [Do you know what your priorities are?](DoYouKnowWhatYourPrioritiesAre)
+* How can I frame this to be most meaningful to the target audience?
+* How can I help?

 | This project is dedicated to my dad, [Professor Richard Brown](https://www.youtube.com/@movies101/videos), who taught me that asking good questions isn't just a method, it's a craft. |